 A Surprising Realization

 Although we think we know our closest friends, I came to the surprising realization that there is plenty we don’t actually know about each other.
-We spend our time talking about social gossip, family drama, shopping, travel, what we are going to do with the rest of our lives, retirement, diets, politics, health issues, the latest fashion and beauty products.
+We spend our time talking about social gossip, family drama, parents, parent, shopping, travel, what we are going to do with the rest of our lives, retirement, diets, politics, health issues, the latest fashion and beauty products, and life transitions, which are also important topics that often come up in conversations among women over 50.

 However, rarely do we ask each other truly personal questions.
 Those are saved for the shrinks or as my ultimate concierge calls these professionals, stretches.
 While most women thirst to reveal their feelings, they stop short because they don’t want others, even their closest friends, to see their vulnerabilities.